RohinJoshi1/RohinJoshi1/README.md

 - 👋 Hi, I’m Rohin Joshi

-- 📫 How to reach me Email ID:rohenjoshi00@gmail.com
+- 📫 How to reach me Email ID:rohinj@andrew.cmu.edu

 <!---
 RohinJoshi1/RohinJoshi1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.